-The Company has redeemed 66 thousand shares of issued restricted stocks for employees during the year ended December 31, 2023.
-Apart from 18 thousand shares (NT\$180 thousand in the amount) were not yet registered and therefore were classified as share capital awaiting retirement, the remaining have been obtained relevant regulators' approvals and related registration processes have been completed.
+The Company has redeemed 66 thousand shares of issued restricted stocks for employees for the year ended December 31, 2023.
+As of December 31, 2023, 18 thousand shares of the above-mentioned, which were recorded as share capital pending retirement in the amount NT\$180 thousand, were not yet registered.
+The remaining shares have completed the registration of cancellation.